BAGM: A Backdoor Attack for Manipulating Text-to-Image Generative Models: Background Related Work

 The Reliable and Imperceptible Adversarial Text-to-Image Generation (RIATIG) method \cite{Liu2023} is proposed as a genetic-based method that can generate imperceptible adversarial prompts which can then be used to generate adversarial examples with similar semantics to the original, benign text.

 Chen et al. \cite{Chen2023b} proposed TrojDiff, which explores the vulnerabilities of diffusion models by augmenting training data in three different ways i.e., (i) in-distribution attack, (ii) out-of-distribution attack and (iii) a one-specific instance attack \cite{Chen2023b}.
-However, the weaknesses in their proposed attacks are that they generate a selection of pre-defined target images upon detection of a trigger and do not consider the near-infinite output space of diffusion models.
+However, the weaknesses in their proposed attacks are that they generate a selection of pre-defined, irrelevant target images upon detection of a trigger and do not consider the near-infinite output space of diffusion models.

-TrojViT proposed by Zheng et al. \cite{Zheng2023} is an attack on vision transformers which are a pivotal component in the Stable Diffusion pipeline.
-By flipping vulnerable bits using a `RowHammer' approach, the authors transform a vision transformer into a backdoored one, impacting how affected images are classified as a result \cite{Zheng2023}.
+While not proposed explicitly as an attack on generative models, TrojViT proposed by Zheng et al. \cite{Zheng2023} is an attack on vision transformers which are pivotal components of generative pipelines.
+This highlights a case in which a key component often incorporated into generative models has been subjected to a backdoor attack.

+Building on the emergence of generative models, the Dreambooth method \cite{Ruiz2023} fine-tunes the Stable Diffusion generative pipeline using a small selection of input images embedded with a unique class identifier that would allow for the subject to be reconstructed in the output space upon detection of the identifier (trigger) in the input prompt \cite{Ruiz2023}.
+While Dreambooth is not proposed as a backdoor attack on generative models, the methods are similar to some of the above works.

-We compare evaluation results of some of the above methods to the BAGM attacks in later sections by deploying our shallow attack using rare triggers for backdoor injection.
+We compare evaluation results of some of the above methods to the BAGM attacks in later sections by deploying our shallow attack in a comparable experimental setup.
 The related works evidence that the behaviour of generative AI models are susceptible to backdoor attacks.
 While the dangers of attacks on \textit{classification} systems have a high-cost and could be life-threatening, we must acknowledge the manipulative capabilities of backdoor-injected generative AI models.
 Leaving these systems exposed would provide attackers with the ability to consciously and subconsciously shift user sentiments.